Vietnam.vn - Nền tảng quảng bá Việt Nam

 UNESCO experts will conduct field surveys in Ha Long Bay (illustrative photo)

-Regarding the nomination dossier for new world heritages: The 46th session of the World Heritage Committee recognized 24 new world heritages, accordingly, to date there are 1,223 world heritages worldwide (including 952 world cultural heritages, 231 world natural heritages, and 40 mixed world heritages).
+Regarding the nomination dossier for new world heritage: The 46th session of the World Heritage Committee recognized 24 new world heritages, accordingly, to date there are 1,223 world heritages worldwide (including 952 world cultural heritages, 231 world natural heritages, 40 mixed world heritages).

-At the same time, the World Heritage Committee decided to remove one heritage site, Niokolo-Koba National Park (Senegal), from the List of World Heritage in Danger and to add one heritage site, Saint Hilarion Monastery/Tell Umm Amer (Palestine), to the List of World Heritage in Danger, due to threats to this heritage from the ongoing conflict in the Gaza Strip.
+At the same time, the World Heritage Committee decided to remove one heritage site, Niokolo-Koba National Park (Senegal), from the List of World Heritage in Danger and add one heritage site, Saint Hilarion/Tell Umm Amer Monastery (Palestine), to the List of World Heritage in Danger, due to threats to this heritage from the ongoing conflict in the Gaza Strip.
 Thus, up to now, there are still 56 World Heritage sites on the List of World Heritage in Danger.

-Recommendation 5, UNESCO notes that controlling the implementation of projects in heritage protection areas requires heritage impact assessment according to the guidelines of the 1972 UNESCO Convention...
-Specifically, construction projects must be assessed for the appropriateness of the project's impact on the outstanding universal value of the heritage according to UNESCO's guidelines for assessing world heritage impacts.
+In the fifth recommendation, UNESCO noted that the control of project implementation in heritage protection areas requires heritage impact assessment according to the guidelines of the 1972 UNESCO Convention...
+Specifically, construction projects must be assessed on the suitability of the project's impact on the outstanding universal value of the heritage according to UNESCO's guidelines for assessing world heritage impacts.

-Recommendation 6: UNESCO acknowledges and appreciates Quang Ninh province for implementing comprehensive measures to address waste and environmental pollution to maintain air and water quality within acceptable limits.
+Recommendation 6: UNESCO recognizes and appreciates Quang Ninh province in implementing synchronous measures to solve the problem of waste and environmental pollution to maintain air and water quality within permissible limits.
 However, attention should still be paid to controlling water pollution.

-Recommendation 7: UNESCO requests the submission to the World Heritage Center of a detailed zoning map of the Ha Long Bay - Cat Ba Archipelago World Heritage Site, after the Ha Long Bay World Heritage Site is expanded to include Cat Ba Archipelago.
+Recommendation 7: UNESCO requests submission to the World Heritage Centre of a detailed zoning map of the Ha Long Bay - Cat Ba Archipelago World Heritage Site, after the Ha Long Bay World Heritage Site is expanded to include Cat Ba Archipelago.

 Recommendation 8 is to invite a UNESCO feedback monitoring mission to assess the overall status of heritage conservation, especially heritage management and the effectiveness of heritage protection management organizations.

-During the 46th Session of the World Heritage Committee, Director of the Lazare Eloundou Assomo World Heritage Center considered Vietnam as a model of cooperation with UNESCO and UNESCO's Advisory Bodies and a typical case of world heritage conservation.
-He highly appreciated Vietnam's continued research on the unique cultural values of Ha Long Bay - Cat Ba Archipelago to build a dossier, supplement cultural criteria for Ha Long Bay - Cat Ba Archipelago, and will continue to accompany and support Vietnam in this research.
-Accordingly, UNESCO pledged to continue supporting Vietnam in building and promoting the heritage dossiers that Vietnam proposed in the coming time.
+During the 46th Session of the World Heritage Committee, Director of the World Heritage Centre Lazare Eloundou Assomo considered Vietnam as a model of cooperation with UNESCO and UNESCO's Advisory Bodies and a typical case of world heritage conservation.
+He highly appreciated Vietnam's continued research on the unique cultural values of Ha Long Bay - Cat Ba Archipelago to build a dossier, supplement cultural criteria for Ha Long Bay - Cat Ba Archipelago, as well as continuing to accompany and support Vietnam in this research content.
+Accordingly, UNESCO pledged to continue supporting Vietnam in building and promoting heritage dossiers that Vietnam proposed in the coming time.

 Source: https://toquoc.vn/chuyen-gia-unesco-khao-sat-thuc-dia-tai-vinh-ha-long-nham-tang-cuong-cac-bien-phap-bao-ve-di-san-20241224111801531.htm